EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 where $I_x$ and $I_y$ are the image derivatives, which can be seen by linearity and taylor expansion.
 The quality of a corner can be identified by the size of the minimum eigenvalue of $M$, namely
 $$R=\min(\lambda_1,\lambda_2).$$
 We choose the $k$ highest ranked corners using this metric for tracking.
-In practice this is implemented using `cv2.goodFeaturesToTrack` with $k=5$, and mask out the center to avoid tracking the sperm head.
+We also mask out the center to avoid tracking the sperm head.

 Once we have good features to track, we estimate the local optical flow using the Lucas-Kanade method.
 This assumes that the flow is locally approximately constant which is valid for the moving background